Lionel Messi... What made the difference in his life?

 I would answer, "Self-motivation.
 Useful motivation.
 And most importantly its application in the right order and sequence.
 It's an investment in your success."

-Might I add, "I can't promise you that success will be instantly yours if you start reading Mental Training for Winning.
+Might I add, "I can't promise you that success will be instantly yours if you start reading Modeling Excellence.
 But I can guarantee that you will find the ideas always practical, always useful, and always down-to-earth."

 Oh by the way I'm a hard core Lionel Messi fan.
-Lionel could have played elsewere but he remains faithful to his fans, just as I remain faithful to my goals.
+Lionel remains faithful to his fans, just as I remain faithful to my goals.

 Just Imagine Your Success And Do It Now,